 As more companies and organizations embrace remote work, the days of booking a meeting room and ordering catering for an all-day professional development session are being relegated to the history books.
-This doesn’t mean that learning and development opportunities aren’t available.
+That doesn’t mean that learning and development opportunities aren’t available.
 Instead, remotely delivered training is becoming the norm.

 Synchronous Versus Asynchronous Learning

-Before we look at how asynchronous learning can deliver remote learning without fatigue, let’s talk about the differences between synchronous and asynchronous learning.
+Before we look at how asynchronous learning can help deliver remote learning without fatigue, let’s talk about the differences between synchronous and asynchronous learning.

-1. Great Control for Your Employees
+1. Great Control for Learners

 2. More Flexibility for Remote Workers